v--/sicp/README.md

 # Project structure

-All exercises are implemented using a custom language named `sicp`, defined in the [`sicp`](https://github.com/v--/sicp/blob/master/sicp) subfolder.
+All exercises are implemented using a custom language named `sicp`, defined in the [`sicp`](https://github.com/v--/sicp/blob/master/sicp) subfolder. ("custom language" is a bit of an overstatement, it's simply Racket with additional global definitions.)

 [`rackunit`](https://docs.racket-lang.org/rackunit/) is used for solution verification.